tmke8/hydra-somewhat-advanced/README.md

-# Simple example for using hydra
+# Somewhat advanced example of using hydra

-This example is without object instantiation.
+This example is without the `instantiate()` functionality.

-It is mostly `main.py` which is important.
+It is mostly `main.py` that is important.

 ## Example output